Monomial algebras and $\mathbb{G}_a^n$-equivariant embeddings into toric varieties

-\begin{remark} We did not write that a corresponding variety is toric because it might not be normal. \end{remark}
+The following example shows that the corresponding variety might not be normal.

-\begin{example} Consider an $S$-pair $A = \BK[t,s]/(t^3,ts,s^3)$ and $U = \BK t \oplus \BK s$.
+\begin{example} Consider the $S$-pair $A = \BK[t,s]/(t^3,ts,s^3)$ and $U = \BK t \oplus \BK s$.
 We have so the corresponding variety with an induced additive action is the closure of the set in homogeneous coordinates in $\BP^4$.
-Denote it by $X$.
-Indeed, $X$ is an intersection of two quadrics because these varieties coincide on the open affine chart and both are irreducible.
-In the affine chart $z_3\neq0$ in coordinates the equations (\ref{quadriceq}) have the following view: and it is easy to see that it has a line of singular points $x_1=x_2=x_3=0$.
+Denote this closure by $X$.
+Indeed, $X$ is the intersection of two quadrics because the variety given by these equations and $X$ coincide on the open affine chart and both are irreducible.
+In the affine chart $z_3\neq0$ in coordinates the equations (\ref{quadriceq}) have the following form: and it is easy to see that it has a line of singular points $x_1=x_2=x_3=0$.
 Thus, the complement of the open $\BG_a^2$-orbit in $X$ consists of singular points.
 Its codimension equals~1, and hence $X$ is not normal. \end{example}

-Now we will look at the opposite situation.
+Now we look at the opposite situation.
 Consider a projective toric variety with a normalized additive action and its $\BG_a^n$-equivariant embedding in projective space.
 What can we say about the corresponding $S$-pair?
-We will answer this question in the case when the variety is linearly normal.
+We answer this question in the case when the variety is linearly normal.